Leica TL2 vs Sony A6500

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TL2 does not feature such a mic input.

-Both the TL2 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the TL2 followed on from the Leica TL.
+The TL2 is a recent model that features in the current product line-up of Leica.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is the Leica TL2 better than the Sony A6500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.